FedADMM-InSa: An Inexact and Self-Adaptive ADMM for Federated Learning: Introduction

 To address the aforementioned issues, we propose an inexact and self-adaptive FedADMM algorithm, referred to as FedADMM-InSa.
 Firstly, we introduce an easy-to-implement and adaptive inexactness criterion to guide the client's local training.
-Our approach eliminates the need to manually set gradient descent steps or predefine a constant accuracy. { This provides each client with the flexibility to solve its subproblem inexactly based on its unique situation, thereby eliminating the potential straggler effect.} Furthermore, we design a scheme to dynamically adjust each client's penalty parameter based on the discrepancy between its local model parameters and the global model parameters, avoiding unexpected performance deterioration due to improperly chosen fixed penalty parameters.
+Our approach eliminates the need to manually set local epochs or predefine a constant accuracy. { This provides each client with the flexibility to solve its subproblem inexactly based on its unique situation, thereby eliminating the potential straggler effect.} Furthermore, we design a scheme to dynamically adjust each client's penalty parameter based on the discrepancy between its local model parameters and the global model parameters, avoiding unexpected performance deterioration due to improperly chosen fixed penalty parameters.

 Overall, our main contributions are as follows: \begin{enumerate} \item We propose an inexactness criterion that enables each client to dynamically adjust the precision of local training in each communication round.
-There is no need to empirically set the number of gradient descent steps or perceived constant accuracy \textit{a priori}.
+There is no need to empirically set the number of local training epochs or perceived constant accuracy \textit{a priori}.
 This flexibility allows our algorithm to better adapt to the heterogeneous clients and datasets, save local computational resources, and mitigate the straggler effect.

 \item We develop a self-adaptive scheme for adjusting each client's penalty parameter.
 The scheme dynamically balances the primal and dual residuals defined by the dissimilarity between the client's local parameters and the server's global parameters between two communication rounds.
 This adaptive scheme significantly enhances the robustness of our algorithm and eliminates the risk associated with selecting inappropriate penalty parameters for individual clients.